-Jonah refused to preach in Nineveh because he did not want the city to experience the goodness and grace of God.
+Jonah refused to preach in Nineveh because he did not want the city to experience the goodness and grace of God (4:2).
 Throughout the book God “prepares” four things to instruct His erring servant.
 Can you find all four (1:17; 4:6-8)?
-The unanswered question which closes the book is the question all of us must answer: Does God have the right to care about people and animals that mean very little to us but a great deal to Him?
+(We could add the storm in 1:4 as a fifth.)
+Jonah 4 unlocks the core message of the book.
+The unanswered question which closes the book (4:11) is the question all of us must answer: Does God have the right to care about people that mean very little to us but a great deal to Him?

-Micah’s message opens against Samaria and Jerusalem, but his primary target is Jerusalem.
-Like Amos did to Israel, Micah excoriates Jerusalem and its leaders for its mistreatment of others.
+Micah opens with a message against Samaria and Jerusalem, but his primary target is Jerusalem.
+Like Amos did Israel, Micah excoriates Jerusalem and its leaders for its mistreatment of others.
 Rulers, priests, and prophets alike are corrupt (3:11).
-As you read Micah’s three oracles (chs.
-1-2, 3-5, 6-7), note how each oracle begins with an announcement of judgment but ends with a message of hope (2:12-13; 5:3-15; 7:15-20).
-Zion must be undone so that it can be remade (see 3:12-4:8).
-Jerusalem is the unnamed city that has not harkened to Yahweh’s voice (6:9) but God’s covenant loyalty to Abraham means that forgiveness lies on the far end of punishment (7:19-20).
+Micah’s three oracles (chs.
+1-2, 3-5, 6-7) each begin with an announcement of judgment but end with a message of hope (2:12-13; 5:3-15; 7:15-20).
+Judgment precedes hope—Zion must be undone so that it can be remade (see 3:12-4:8).
+The unnamed city that has not harkened to Yahweh’s voice (6:9) is Jerusalem.
+His people’s disloyalty angers Him (7:18), but His covenant loyalty means that forgiveness lies on the far end of punishment (7:19-20).

 Habakkuk, like Jonah, exposes the thought life of one of God’s prophets by recording a conversation Habakkuk had with God shortly before God began using Babylon to punish Judah.
 Habakkuk opens the conversation by expressing his frustration with the rampant injustice in his country (1:2-4) but his frustration shifts to consternation (1:12-2:1) at God’s answer (1:5-11): punish Judah with Babylon?
 Use a greater criminal to punish a lesser?
-Watch as Habakkuk moves from fear to faith—after all, the just live by faith (2:4)—and rises to rejoicing in God even when there is no visible reason to rejoice (3:17-19).
+Watch as Habakkuk moves “from fear to faith” (as D. Martyn Lloyd Jones puts it in his Habakkuk commentary)—after all, the just live by faith (2:4)—and rises to rejoicing in God even when there is no visible reason to rejoice (3:17-19).

 Zephaniah, like Joel, speaks much of the Day of the Lord.
-But in Zephaniah that Day of the Lord is universally catastrophic (1:2-3, 14-18).
-It is not even certain that the righteous will be hidden in the day of God’s anger (2:1-3).
+In Zephaniah, that Day of the Lord is a worldwide mop-up operation that will effectively purify the nations (1:2-3, 14-18; 3:9).
+The scope is so extensive that it is not even certain the righteous will be hidden in the day of God’s anger (2:1-3).
 Various nations are singled out for punishment in that Day (2:4-15) but the primary target, main culprit, and chief disappointment is Jerusalem (1:4-13; 3:1-7), which sinned against such great light.
-Jerusalem’s untamed rebellion means that her restoration must wait until the end of time (3:8).
+Jerusalem’s untamed rebellion means that her restoration must wait until after the coming day of judgment (3:8).
 But the wait will be worth it—her and God’s exuberant jubilation ends the book of Zephaniah (3:14-20).

 Haggai and Zechariah were contemporaries who encouraged the postexilic community to rebuild the Temple.
 Haggai shows how the community had placed their priorities before God’s.
 Zechariah, on the other hand, reveals, through visions (chs.
 1-6), timely words from the Lord (chs.
 7-8), and oracles (chs.
 9-14), that the Temple is His priority.
 Jerusalem and worship at its Temple is at the center of the future, not just for God’s people but for the world (6:15; 8:20-23; 14:16-21).